 In 2014, the Faculty of Law celebrated its Centennial year with a special Ethics and Professionalism Symposium of guest speakers held on October 17th at the Inn at the Forks, and a Centennial Gala Dinner and Dance held October 18th at the Metropolitan Entertainment Centre.
 The Danny Kramer Dance Band, Canada’s Royal Winnipeg Ballet, and the University Singers performed.
 The Honourable Justice Marshall Rothstein of the Supreme Court of Canada gave a special address.
 A portrait of Manitoba’s Law School founders, Hugh Amos Robson and Esten Kenneth Williams, was unveiled at the Law Courts Building on October 19th.
 A commemorative Robson Hall movie was released on DVD, and class reunions were held throughout the University’s fall Homecoming season.
 Later, the Faculty released the coffee table book, A Century at Robson Hall.

 Since turning 100, the Faculty has continued to change and grow.
-In 2016, Dean Jonathan Black-Branch was appointed, originally hailing from New Brunswick, but bringing with him 24 years of practice and teaching in the United Kingdom and Europe.
-With him were hired a number of new faculty members who have added to the burgeoning amount of research, innovations in teaching, and expansion of areas of law taught at the faculty.
+Throughout the 21st Century’s second decade, new faculty members have been joining our roster of exceptional legal scholars, adding to the burgeoning amount of research, innovations in teaching, and expansion of areas of law taught at Robson Hall.

 Cam Harvey (Manitoba & Other Legal Trivia)